/

 Canva

-canva landing page
+Canva landing page

 These last two examples are a bit different from the rest, providing solutions that have advertising and AI-supported features as secondary capabilities, not as their primary purpose.
 Canva is a first example of that, offering an extensive user-friendly design tool that also has a variety of features for many purposes – with one of the bigger examples here being Canva’s vast library of images combined with an AI-assisted search engine.
 That’s not to say that images and backgrounds have to be from Canva’s repository only – there are also options to upload your own images, or even take them from your Facebook account in the first place.